ashn-dot-dev/site/src/blog/wip.md

 }
 ```

-All together this is version 1 of our merge sort implementation and ad-hoc
+All together this is version 1 of our merge sort implementation and ad hoc
 tests:

 ```